0x1d7/VMMWSGC/README.md

 ### Settings

 The mod includes a `mod.json` file with a `Settings` entry allowing the player to change when this mod runs.
 The original point of execution of this mod post-contract completion has been disabled by default as it is no longer necessary, but can be re-enabled by the player.
+In version 1.1.1, the setting `RunOnNewRound` is disabled by default.
+Enable this setting to empty the working set on every new round in-mission.

 ### Building